sunericd/TISSUE/README.md

 Similarly to TISSUE cell filtering PCA, we see that TISSUE-WPCA can visually separate the two cell groups in the PCA plot.

+# Additional considerations

-## Additional consideration: Hyperparameter selection
+## Hyperparameter selection:

 At various parts of the TISSUE pipeline, the user can select different hyperparameters.
 Here we outline some guiding principles for reasonably selecting these hyperparameters: